VirtualPlantLab/Ecophys.jl/README.md

-The leaf energy balance is then computed using `solve_energy_balance()` which will compute the leaf temperature that closes the energy balance as well as the corresponding CO2 assimilationa and transpiration:
+The leaf energy balance is then computed using `solve_energy_balance()` which will compute the leaf temperature that closes the energy balance as well as the corresponding CO2 assimilation and transpiration:

 ```julia
 Tleaf, A, Tr = solve_energy_balance(c3; gb = gb, opt = opt, PAR = 100.0, ws = 5.0)